rorycl/genact/README.md

 A golang module and command line programs to interact with Google's Gemini large context window LLMs.

+The two cli programmes provided are:

+* `genact`\
+  interact with the gemini api, optionally providing history from a saved ai studio or api history file, saving history to a structured json file.

+* `thinner`\
+  an inventively-named program for thinning a history file to omit user/model conversation pairs.

 ## cli

 See `cmd/cli/`: a cli to interact with genesis models.